ROST · Q1 2026 Earnings

 Simeon Siegel · Guggenheim

-What percentage of transaction growth comes from new customer acquisition versus increased frequency from existing customers?
-How is CapEx timing being managed given Q1 was similar to prior year but full year guidance is higher?
+What percent of transaction growth comes from new customer acquisition vs. increased frequency?
+What is the timing of CapEx for 2026?
 What is the long-term EBIT margin opportunity?

-New customers were the primary driver of transaction growth, though components weren't parsed out precisely.
-CapEx of $1 billion for 2026 versus $819 million last year, with relatively flat quarterly distribution.
-Long-term model unchanged: double-digit EPS growth driven by 5% unit growth, 60-70% productivity (3-4% EPS), 3-4% long-term gains, and 2-3% from share repurchase.
+New customers were the primary driver of transaction growth.
+CapEx estimated at $1 billion vs. $819 million last year, not materially skewed by quarter.
+Long-term model unchanged: double-digit EPS growth driven by 5% unit growth at 60-70% productivity (3-4% EPS growth), 3-4% comp growth, and 2-3% from share repurchase.

 Christina Katai · Deutsche Bank

-What drove standout cosmetics category performance—branded availability, consumer trade-up to prestige, or space allocation?
-How durable is this growth?
+What is driving cosmetics outperformance?
+Is it branded availability, consumer trade-up, space allocation, or trend?
+How durable is the performance?
 How is priority access to deals showing up in buying costs, IMU, speed to floor, and conversion rates?

 Anisha Sherman · Bernstein

-Has there been a cultural shift in decision-making driving the new initiatives?
-Can you provide color on customer count growth trends in Q3 and Q4, and whether the run rate is increasing for the back half outlook?
+Has there been a cultural shift in how decisions are made driving new initiatives?
+Can you provide color on customer count growth rates in Q3 and Q4, and whether the run rate has increased?

 Marnie Shapiro · Retail Tracker

-Completed refresh of approximately 50% of chain with new perimeter signing, wayfinding, and cosmetic repairs.
-Refreshed stores showed sales improvement and positive customer survey results.
-Program paused to assess impact, evaluate new store prototypes, and determine future refresh strategy before potential larger capital outlay.
-Buyback remains on track at $1.275 billion for 2026, unchanged.
+Completed refresh of about half the chain with new perimeter signage, wayfinding, and cosmetic repairs.
+Saw sales improvement and positive customer survey feedback.
+Paused refresh program to measure impact and evaluate changes for remaining stores and new prototypes before broader rollout.
+Buyback on track: $1.275 billion total for 2026, unchanged.

 Dylan Cardin · William Blair